nrfconnect/sdk-nrf/samples/zigbee/network_coordinator/README.rst

          The network is also opened after start-up.

 Button 4:
-    Puts the network coordinator in Identify mode.
+    Sets the Network coordinator in Identify mode.

 Building and running
 ********************